 Disability Market Tightens for Sports Superstars

-Pitchers with shot shoulders, quarterbacks with bum knees, head coaches with heart infections - major league sports teams have more reasons for specialty disability insurance than most industries.
+Pitchers with shot shoulders.
+Quarterbacks with bum knees.
+Coaches with heart infections.
+Major league sports teams have more reasons for specialty disability insurance than most industries.

 By Dan Aznoff